needs/teerank/README.md

 make
 ```

-Then update database at least once:
+Then start updating the database:

 ```
 ./teerank-update